inkVerb/VIP/201-shell/Lesson-05.md

 *Login as pinkypurple in the terminal*

-`su - pinkypurple`
+`su pinkypurple`

 *Try to create a file*

 `touch newfile`

-*The home directory exists, but pinkypurple doesn't even own its own home!*
+*The home directory exists, it was assigned as the home, but pinkypurple doesn't even own its own home!*

 `exit`